petejb88/hyde/research.md

 <div id="JSQUAD2" class="more">
 Equivariant complex $K$-theory and the equivariant sphere spectrum are two of the most fundamental equivariant spectra.
 For an odd $p$-group, we calculate the zeroth homotopy Green functor of the localization of the equivariant sphere spectrum with respect to equivariant complex $K$-theory.
+Further, we calculate the zeroth homotopy Tambara functor structure in the case of odd cyclic p-groups.
 <a href="#" id="JSQUAD2-hide" class="hideLink" onclick="showHide('JSQUAD2');return false;">(hide abstract)</a>
 </div>